Credit cards Updated:

 There are further benefits, too, particularly if your card offers a generous cashback or reward scheme.

 However, you need to weigh up any rewards you may receive against any credit card charges that the tour operator or travel agent may charge.
 Many tour operators or travel agents still charge credit surcharges, for example of 1.5% of the cost of the holiday.
-This used to cover them for the credit card fees they incur for using either the Visa or MasterCard systems.
-However, these fees are now capped at 0.3% of the cost of the credit card transaction, so anything they charge you above this level is difficult to justify, but is still common.
+This covers them for the credit card fees they incur for using either the Visa or MasterCard systems (known as the interchange fee).
+These interchange fees are now capped at 0.3% of the cost of the credit card transaction, however the holiday company may incur other fees for credit card transactions so many charge a higher amount.

 Borrowing money to go on holiday is not the ideal solution.
 However, for many people, spreading the cost of a holiday on a 0% credit card is the only way they can afford a family getaway.
 If this sounds like you, make sure that you use a credit card offering a long introductory 0% interest period for purchases.

 Be sure to set yourself a repayment plan.
 It's important that you pay off your holiday before the end of the 0% interest period, and preferably before you need to book next year's holiday, otherwise you risk a growing debt that will only become harder to manage.
 A few credit cards will let you set up a direct debit for a fixed percentage, and many will allow a standing order for a set amount.

 Clearing your balance by making these automated payments will go some way to helping you achieve the discipline needed to repay your holiday debt.